 Participating artists: Dionisis Christofilogiannis / George Drivas / Alexandros Kaklamanos / Dionysis Kavallieratos/ Georgia Kotretsos/ James Lane / Yorgos Maraziotis/ Georgia Sagri / Yorgos Stamkopoulos/ Joulia Strauss / Vassiliea Stylianidou/ Yannis Theodoropoulos/ Stefanos Tsivopoulos Dimitris Tzamouranis / Zafos Xagoraris/ Theodoros Zafeiropoulos.
 For more information: http://www.athensyn.com

 .Workshop Feminism and Φύλο/Σοφία.
 Panel Discussion with Chloe Kolyri and Athina Athanasiou, Panteion University, Department of Social and Political Sciences. Επιστημονική Επιτροπή: Α. Αθανασίου,Β. Ιακώβου, Χ. Κολύρη, Χ. Κουλούρη, Έ. Τζελέπη, Γ. Φαράκλας, Γ. Φουρτούνης. Οργανωτική Επιτροπή: Ν. Αναπλιώτης, Σ. Α. Κασδοβασίλη, Σ. Χαλβαντζής

-.Somatic TaleOhrZ (two channel video installation with sound, 2019) in the exhibition Is It Possible to Live Outside of Language? which takes place at the Indus Valley School of Art and Architecture in Karachi, Pakistan during August and September 2019.
+.Somatic TaleOhrZ (two channel video installation with sound, 2019) in the exhibition Is It Possible to Live Outside of Language? at the Indus Valley School of Art and Architecture in Karachi, Pakistan during August and September 2019.
 Organized by the Goethe Institut in Karachi.
 Curated by Aziz Sohail.